ray-project/ray/doc/source/serve/scaling-and-resource-allocation.md

 - scale your deployments horizontally by specifying a number of replicas
 - scale up and down automatically to react to changing traffic
-- allocate hardware resources (CPUs, GPUs, etc) for each deployment.
+- allocate hardware resources (CPUs, GPUs, etc) for each deployment

 (scaling-out-a-deployment)=